Environmental Studies & Natural Resources

-Extensive international database focusing on articles, books, and gray literature covering a wide range of subject areas including agriculture, animal and veterinary sciences, environmental sciences, human health, food and nutrition, leisure and tourism, microbiology and parasitology, and plant sciences.
+Focuses on articles, books, and gray literature including agriculture, animal and veterinary sciences, environmental sciences, human health, food and nutrition, leisure and tourism, microbiology and parasitology, and plant sciences.

-Provides citations to papers and poster sessions presented at major scientific meetings around the world.
-Subject emphasis since 1995 has been in the life sciences, environmental sciences and the aquatic sciences, while older material also covers physics, engineering and materials science.
-Information is derived from final programs, abstracts booklets and published proceedings, as well as from questionnaire responses.
+Provides citations to papers and poster sessions presented at major scientific meetings around the world; since 1995 emphasis has been in the life sciences, environmental sciences and the aquatic sciences; pre-1995 material also covers physics, engineering and materials science.

 Summarizes recent advances in forest science techniques, and covers the basic information vital to comprehensive understanding of the important elements of forestry, relevant biology and ecology, different types of forestry (e.g. tropical forestry and dryland forestry), scientific names of trees and shrubs, and the applied, economic, and social aspects of forest management.

 A reference work which includes information on contemporary pest management issues such as biotechnology, genetically modified foods, public health, soil science, GIS and GPS is included.

 Provides complete information on chemistry, analysis, and evaluation of soils and geography and focuses on agriculture development in the third world, particularly through research on sustainable management of natural resources, soil productivity and environmental quality.
 Offers tools to restore and reinvigorate highly compromised soil.